Standard Attributes Explained: Making the Compiler Your Code Reviewer

 #endif

 Placing attributes in different positions has different meanings.
-Putting an attribute in the wrong position might cause the compiler to ignore it or apply it to the wrong target:
+Placing them incorrectly might cause the compiler to ignore them or apply them to the wrong target:

 Summary

-The standard attributes from C++11 through C++17 provide practical static checking tools for daily development. [[nodiscard]] enforces return value checks, [[maybe_unused]] suppresses unused warnings, [[deprecated]] marks obsolete APIs, [[fallthrough]] marks intentional fall-through, and [[noreturn]] marks non-returning functions.
-Each attribute solves a specific engineering problem—not as a flashy trick, but as a way to let the compiler be your code reviewer.
+Standard attributes from C++11 to C++17 provide practical static checking tools for daily development. [[nodiscard]] enforces return value checking, [[maybe_unused]] eliminates unused warnings, [[deprecated]] marks obsolete APIs, [[fallthrough]] marks intentional fallthrough, and [[noreturn]] marks non-returning functions.
+Each attribute solves a specific engineering problem—not for showing off, but for letting the compiler help you review code.

-In team development, we recommend establishing unified standards for using these attributes: which functions must have [[nodiscard]] (such as all functions returning error codes), which scenarios suit [[deprecated]] (such as during API version migration), and when to use compiler extension attributes.
+In team development, it is recommended to establish unified standards for using these attributes: which functions must have [[nodiscard]] (e.g., all functions returning error codes), which scenarios suit [[deprecated]] (e.g., during API version migration), and when to use compiler extension attributes.
 Unified standards are more effective than scattered individual habits.

-In the next chapter, we will look at attributes added in C++20 and C++23—[[likely]]/[[unlikely]], [[no_unique_address]], [[optimize]], and more—which lean more toward performance optimization, representing the "make the compiler generate better code" direction.
+The next chapter will look at attributes added in C++20 and C++23—[[likely]]/[[unlikely]], [[no_unique_address]], [[assume]], etc.—which lean more towards performance optimization, representing the "make the compiler generate better code" direction.